Our Future Path! A plan for a better world!

 I learned early on to question things when someone tells me to trust them, and this has helped me many times.
 To illustrate, I would like to relate a couple of the many instances of this from my programming career.
 This will demonstrate the benefit of questioning things and let me show off some of my problem-solving abilities.

 On another occasion, an overnight batch processing job had failed.
 Our manager assigned our other 4 team members to investigate the failure and asked me to continue with another critical task.
 Near the end of the day, I had finished my task, but my teammates still had not been able to find a solution to the data processing failure.
-Therefore, I jumped in to help.
+I jumped in to help.
 After about 10 minutes, I had seen a possible cause in the code.
 If the data had contained a "5" in a specific place in the data record, then that would have caused the failure.
 Everyone said that it was impossible for the data to have a "5" in that position.
 However, I persisted until the business manager looked at the data and found that I was correct.
 The data was corrected, and the batch processing job was successfully rerun.

 Whenever individuals or groups say that we should thrust them or that there is no need to question something, then your first thought should be to question it.
 They may not want us to look too closely at what they are saying, because they know it will not stand up to scrutiny, or that we could uncover something that they have done wrong.
 They may even try to make us feel guilty about not trusting them, but if it is something important, then we must persist.